Leukemia-Commonly as Blood Cancer

 Risk factors in Leukemia

-Factors that may increase your risk of developing some types of leukemia
+Factors that may increase your risk of developing some types.

 Previous cancer treatment.

-People who’ve had certain types of chemotherapy and radiation therapy for other cancers have an increased risk of developing certain types of leukemia.
+People who’ve had certain types of chemotherapy and radiation therapy for other cancers have an increased risk of developing certain types.

 Genetic disorders.

-Genetic abnormalities seem to play a role in the development of leukemia.
-Certain genetic disorders, such as Down syndrome, are associated with an increased risk of leukemia.
+Genetic abnormalities seem to play a role in the development.
+Certain genetic disorders, Down syndrome, associated with an increased risk.

 Exposure to certain chemicals.

-Exposure to certain chemicals, such as benzene which is found in gasoline and is used by the chemical industry is linked to an increased risk of some kinds of leukemia.
+Exposure to certain chemicals, such as benzene which found in gasoline and used by the chemical industry linked to an increased risk of some kinds.

 Smoking.
 Smoking cigarettes increases the risk of acute myelogenous leukemia.

-Family history of leukemia.
-If members of your family have been diagnosed with leukemia, your risk of the disease may be increased.
+Family history-If members of family diagnosed, risk of the disease possibility increased.

 HELP LINE https://www.indiancancersociety.org/contact-us/